clarakosi/FlaskBM/README.md

     $ cd NoFramework
     $ make gunicorn
-    $ make test connection=500 result=SERVER500.txt
+    $ make test connection=500 result=SERVER.500.log

-The results will be in `results/` folder. `connection` and `result` defaults to 500 and results.txt, respectively.
+The results will be in `results/` folder. `connection` and `result` defaults to 500 and result.500.log, respectively.

 *Other wsgi server options are: meinheld, uwsgi, and cherrypy*

+### Run parser
+parse.py will parse the results, producing a CSV file.
+Simply pass in the directory with the results:

+    $ python parse.py results > results.csv